MenakaGodakanda/modbus-library/Project_Description.md

 5. **Example Usage**: The project offers examples demonstrating how to use the library to simulate Modbus communication between a server and client, aiding developers in understanding and integrating the library into their projects.

 ## Understand Modbus Protocol:

+### Modbus Protocol
+Modbus protocol is a de facto standard for industrial communication, widely used for connecting industrial electronic devices.
+Modbus allows multiple devices, such as sensors and actuators, to communicate with a controller or a central system over various types of physical networks.

 ### Modbus Data Packet Structure
 - Modbus RTU Frame:
 ```